ihmeuw/pseudopeople/docs/source/noise/index.rst

   * - Leave a field blank
     - ``leave_blank``
     - Forgetting to write your name on the designated line
-  * - Choose the wrong option from a fixed set of options
+  * - Choose the wrong option
     - ``choose_wrong_option``
     - Marking the "Male" box when you meant "Female"
   * - Optical character recognition (OCR) error